 CBS Headquarters Building

-POST EDIT NOTE: After Viacom acquired CBS in the year 2000, there were several attempts to sell this building, it was finally sold in 2021 to Harbor Group Investments (HGI).
+POST EDIT NOTE: After Viacom acquired CBS in 2000, there were several attempts to sell this building, it was finally sold in 2021 to Harbor Group Investments (HGI).

 Manhattan Trinity Church